tyronx/Anego-CMS/README.md

 * SEO friendly URLs and page composition
 * Integrated richtext image upload solution
 * Supports multiple backend languages (german and english included)
-* Pages are composed of elements that can be placed in order
+* Pages are composed of elements that can be placed and rearranged in any order
 * Currently supported page elements: Richtext, Gallery, Blog, Contact form
 * Site may be run in AJAX mode (all pages load with AJAX) or standard Link mode